quicwg/multipath/draft-ietf-quic-multipath.md

 spaces for different paths.
 Both identifiers have the same value, which is the sequence number of the connection ID, when a new path is established.

+The initial path that is used during the handshake (and multipath negotiation) has the path ID 0 and therefore all 0-RTT packets are also tracked and processed with the path ID 0.
+For 1-RTT packets, the path ID is the sequence number of the Destination Connection ID present in the packet header, as defined in {{Section 5.1.1 of QUIC-TRANSPORT}}.

 # High-level overview {#overview}

 The multipath extensions to QUIC proposed in this document enable the simultaneous utilization of